-We are pleased to have been named a Five-Star Wealth Manager as described in Chicago Magazine.
+For the second year running, we are pleased to have been named a Five-Star Wealth Manager as described in Chicago Magazine.
 Fewer than 3% of the 11,800 financial services professionals in the Chicago area are chosen.
-A detailed description of the award can be found on pages FS 1 and FS 2 of the November, 2012 issue of Chicago Magazine.
+A detailed description of the award can be found on pages FS 1 and FS 2 of the November 2013 issue of Chicago Magazine.
+More details are available at Fivestarprofessional.com

 We appreciate your continued business and the trust you have placed in us.
 Do not hesitate to contact us with any questions or concerns you may have.
 We hope you have a happy, healthy, and prosperous new year.